 How to Visit

-It is possible to take an air conditioned tour bus to visit the top 4 sites in the West Bank.
-Tours were offered from Boomerang Hostel for 50 E£ per person.
+It is possible to take an air-conditioned tour bus to visit the top 4 sites in the West Bank.
+Tours are offered from Boomerang Hostel for 50 E£ per person.
 We wanted to have some autonomy over the sites we saw.
 We took the local ferry from east to west bank for 1 E£ .
 Then took a local microbus to the ticket office for 1 E£.
 From there we negotiated for a taxi driver to take us to the temples we wanted to see for 70 E£.
 This way we were able to avoid the crowds and have some of the temples to ourselves.

 Valley of the Kings